 As one of the biggest firms in the world, most online brokers offer a market in Amazon stock.
 The firm is listed on the Nasdaq Stock Exchange under the ticker AMZN.

 YOUR CAPITAL IS AT RISK

 Open & Fund an Account

 The process of setting up a brokerage account can be done using a handheld or desktop device and can be done entirely online.
 Regulated brokers will ask you to provide some personal information and information on your trading objectives.
 This is so the broker can comply with Know Your Client (KYC) rules and regulations as laid out by regulators.
 The process usually takes several minutes to complete.

 The next step is to send funds to your new account.
-Modern brokers offer a variety of payment options, with debit and credit card being popular due to them being almost instant.
+Modern brokers offer a variety of payment options, with debit and credit cards being popular due to them being almost instant.
 Some payments incur admin charges, although not all, so it’s worth shopping around.